Category Page Too Weak to Rank or Get Indexed

 2. Editors fill the categories but never write the category page itself

-Each category has 30+ articles inside, but the category page hasn’t been “written” by anyone.
+Each category has 30 or more articles inside, but the category page itself has never been “written” by anyone.
 It exists, but no one composed it.

 How to spot it: Check git log on the file that renders the category page.
-If only the template was edited (no per-category content edits), no one curated this page.
+If only the template was edited and there are no per-category content edits, no one curated this page.

 3. Category labels are generic instead of specific

-/category/tutorials/ or /category/posts/ — these have no SEO target.
+/category/tutorials/ or /category/posts/ have no SEO target.
 “Tutorials about what?”
-Specific category names (/category/openai-api-tutorials/) have ranking potential; generic ones don’t.
+Specific category names like /category/openai-api-tutorials/ have ranking potential; generic ones do not.

 4. Pagination dilutes the category’s main page

-Articles in the category don’t link back to the category.
-The category page floats unsupported in the link graph; PageRank-like signals don’t accumulate.
+Articles in the category do not link back to the category.
+The category page floats unsupported in the link graph, so PageRank-like signals never accumulate, and Google often leaves it under Discovered - currently not indexed because nothing tells it the page matters.

-How to spot it: For 5 random articles in a category, grep for the category URL.
+How to spot it: For five random articles in a category, grep for the category URL.
 If none reference it, the category is orphaned by its own children.

 6. Category page is noindex “for SEO hygiene”

 How to spot it: <meta name="robots" content="noindex"> on the category page.
-Remove if you’ve added editorial content.
+Remove it once you have added a real intro and curation.

 Shortest path to fix

 Ordered by ROI.
-Steps 1-3 turn a navigation page into a hub article.
+Steps 1 to 3 turn a navigation page into a hub article.

 Step 1: Write a 200-400 word editorial intro for each category

-In your CMS / frontmatter, add an intro field:
+In your CMS or frontmatter, add an intro field:

 ---